 Electricity supply emergencies

-The Environment and Planning Directorate (EPD) advises the ACT Government on potential or actual interruption of electricity supply, including the need for restrictions.
-EPD also coordinates with electricity utilities to manage adverse impacts.
-If an interruption is linked to the national energy market, EPD advises the Government by coordinating with other jurisdictions and national energy market bodies to minimise disruptions.
+The Environment, Planning and Sustainable Development Directorate (EPSDD) advises the ACT Government on potential or actual interruption of electricity supply, including the need for restrictions.
+EPSDD also coordinates with electricity utilities to manage adverse impacts.
+If an interruption is linked to the national energy market, EPSDD advises the Government by coordinating with other jurisdictions and national energy market bodies to minimise disruptions.

 Gas supply emergencies

-The Environment and Planning Directorate (EPD) advises the ACT Government on potential or actual interruptions of gas supply, including any need for restrictions.
+The Environment, Planning and Sustainable Development Directorate (EPSDD) advises the ACT Government on potential or actual interruptions of gas supply, including any need for restrictions.
 It also coordinates with gas utilities to manage adverse impacts.

 - ensuring that natural gas supply interruptions are managed consistently across the nation